AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/postproc.md

 several Post Processor modules for interpreting and formatting commands created in Mimic and, from them, producing usable robot code.

+*By modifying Post Processor templates, you can begin to customize Mimic to suit your projects needs.
+Look for a file called `template.*` in your chosen processor's directory!*

 If you add a new Post Processor to this package make sure to:
 - List it as supported in the main README.
 - Document it using a markdown (`.md`), docstrings, and inline comments.